raspberrypilearning/lego-data-dash/en/step_3.md

 ### Create the scale for your sliding indicator

+Now we know it works, we will need to create a scale for the sliding indicator, so we know what it means.

 --- task ---

 Get a piece of card about as long as your toothed bar.
 Stick it next to the sliding indicator, under the pointer.
 Have a marker or pencil ready.